W-L/fedflow/README.md

 ## Provisioning of client VMs/participating machines

-For simulations, the VMs are provisioned automatically (`VMs/vagrant_provision.sh`).
+For simulations, the VMs are provisioned automatically (`scripts/provision.sh`).
-The script can also be used to set up other ubuntu-based participants. (not automated for now)

 It installs these dependencies:

 - python and a venv to run the programs
-- the featurecloud controller
 - docker (used by featurecloud)

+The provisioning script can also be used on other ubuntu-based machines.
+This can be done with `scripts/provision_environment.py`, and a config file (e.g. `configs/config_provision_biosphere.toml`)
 There's also a shorter script specifically for biosphere VMs (which already have python and docker installed).